Likelihood ratio test for structural changes in factor models

 {\arabic{footnote}} \begin{quotation} \textit{ Abstract:}{ }

-A factor model with a break in its factor loadings is observationally equivalent to a model without changes in the loadings but a change in the variance of its factors.
-This effectively transforms a structural change problem of high dimension into a problem of low dimension.
+A factor model with a break in its factor loadings is observationally equivalent to a model without changes in the loadings but with a change in the variance of its factors.
+This approach effectively transforms a high-dimensional structural change problem into a low-dimensional problem.
 This paper considers the likelihood ratio (LR) test for a variance change in the estimated factors.
 The LR test implicitly explores a special feature of the estimated factors: the pre-break and post-break variances can be a singular matrix under the alternative hypothesis, making the LR test diverging faster and thus more powerful than Wald-type tests.
 The better power property of the LR test is also confirmed by simulations.
 We also consider mean changes and multiple breaks.
-We apply the procedure to the factor modelling and structural change of the US employment using monthly industry-level data.
+We apply this procedure to the factor modeling of the US employment and study the structural change problem using monthly industry-level data.